 How Psychological Abuse Affects Adults

 Several studies have revealed that the consequences of emotional abuse are as severe as those of physical abuse.
 The only difference is that a person who has endured emotional abuse does not have physical bruises.
-Other people cannot see the victim's wounds unless that individual finds the courage to share it with someone they trust.
+Other people cannot see the victim's wounds unless that individual finds the courage to share them with someone they trust.

-And the longer the abuse goes on, the more prolonged these harmful effects become.
+The longer the abuse goes on, the more prolonged these harmful effects become.

 What Are Some Signs of Parental Emotional Abuse?